Take a closer look at what you'll need to consider when buying new construction so you don't make the wrong decision.

 Although buying a new construction home is different from buying a re-sale home, you’ll still want to do all your homework and make sure you’re getting something that fits all your needs and wants, and of course your budget.
 But because you’ll be purchasing from a home builder rather than someone who currently lives inside the home, here are a few tips to keep in mind before signing on the dotted line…

 This process is actually much easier nowadays given you can find just about anything online.
-During your search, try to dig up recent reviews of past work or even take a walk through the new construction community you’re consider to see if you can bump into another homeowner who might be able to give you a fair assessment of their home, its characteristics, and how it was built.
-Check out the neighborhood
+During your search, try to dig up recent reviews of past work or even take a walk through the new construction community you’re considing to see if you can bump into another homeowner who might be able to give you a fair assessment of their home, its characteristics, and how it was built.
+Things you might want to ask include:

 Just like purchasing a re-sale home, checking out the neighborhood and surrounding area is also highly recommended.
 Drive or walk around to get a good feel for the vibe, find out what kind of amenities are within the community or located nearby, and also be sure to see how living there will impact your day-to-day routine.
 Will you be close to work, school, shopping, dining, or entertainment?
 These are all things you’ll definitely want to consider, even when buying new construction.